avolution-dream/gen-story/README.md

 python start_servers.py --step premise &
 python start_servers.py --step plan &
 ```
+Wait until the server is ready.
+(It's ready when it says `Uvicorn running`.)

 ### 1. Get the Premise
 This part is to generate the title and a premise for the given title.
 If you would like the model to take over the job: